harbdog/behavior3editor/README.md

 # BEHAVIOR3EDITOR

+This tool is forked from <https://git.falcons-robocup.nl/3rdparty/behavior3editor>
+based on the existing [Behavior3 Editor](https://github.com/behavior3/behavior3editor/).

 ![interface preview](preview.png)

 **Behavior3 Editor** is the official visual editor for the **Behavior3** libraries.
 It can be accessed online or you can download it to have handle local projects.